apache/incubator-s2graph/README.md

 **Notice the "duplicate" field**.
 If a target label's consistency level is **weak** and multiple edges exist with the same (from, to, label, direction) id, then the query is expect to have a policy for handling edge duplicates.
 S2Graph provides four duplicate policies on edges.
 >1. raw: Allow duplicates and return all edges.
 >2. **first**: Return only the first edge if multiple edges exist.
 This is default.
->3. countSum: Return only one edge ???random?, and return how many duplicates exist.
+>3. countSum: Return only one edge, and return how many duplicates exist.
 >4. sum: Return only one edge, and return sum of the scores.